aedificatorum/next-starters/tailwind/README.md

 yarn lint:fix # or run it in fix mode
 ```

+Pre-commit hooks run `eslint --fix` on all staged files via `[lint-staged]`.

 ### VS Code

-The workspace has a custom title bar set - see `settings.json` in the `.vscode` folder to update it if you don't like _bg-indigo-500_.
+The workspace has a few default settings (if you don't like them delete/change the `settings.json` file in the `.vscode` folder):

+- Custom title bar color
+- Default formatter set to the [Prettier extension][prettier vscode]
+- Format on save

 [next.js]: https://nextjs.org/
 [create-next-app]: https://github.com/zeit/next.js/tree/canary/packages/create-next-app.